 - Name of the payroll item against which you received the refund.

 - Enter the amount of the refund in the amount field.

 - Under the Memo option, you can write a short note on what behalf you received the refund.
-This will not only help you remember the reason on why you received the refund but will also help you easily filter out the transactions that are affected by this refund.
+This will not only help you remember the reason why you received the refund but will also help you easily filter out the transactions that are affected by this refund.

 - Hit OK.

-Now here is what happens, when your taxes are overpaid then your balances on the liabilities side declines.
+Now here is what happens, when your taxes are overpaid then your balances on the liabilities side decline.
 When you record the refund then the software raises up your liabilities and your balance on both the asset and the liabilities side matches.

 Hope now you had clarity over how to record your tax refunds within the program.
 But if you demand any further help then do get in touch with Askforaccounting.com.
 You can also talk to our QuickBooks Experts and get immediate help.

 Get instant assistance with QuickBooks accounting software.
 Our QuickBooks experts are available 24x7 and resolve issues within minimum turnaround time.
 We support both US & Canada Editions of QuickBooks Software.We get help you on these QuickBooks accounting topics